 As the footprint grows, organizations must ensure their Identity infrastructure can handle increases in demand without compromising service quality or requiring IT to constantly manage scaling and support.
 Companies should also start automating some Identity processes, so that expansion doesn't place a huge burden on IT and application owners.
+The increased footprint also leaves the organization challenged with extensive security debt that presents significant risks and creates ongoing challenges.
 With a majority of businesses adopting a Zero Trust approach to cybersecurity, this is a good time to start leveraging Identity to foster that initiative.